HarshCasper/NeoAlgo/CONTRIBUTING.md

 # Contributing Guidlines
 ### Learn how to create issues, Fork a repo, makes changes, and ask the maintainers to review and merge it
 ## Creating Pull Request
-You have a Github repo and can push to it.
+You have a GitHub repo and can push to it.
 All is well.
-But how the heck do you contribute to other people's Github projects?
-That is what I wanted to know after I learned git and Github.
+But how the heck do you contribute to other people's GitHub projects?
+That is what I wanted to know after I learned git and GitHGub.
 I will explain how to fork a git repo, make changes, and submit a pull request.

- - when you want to work on other's Github project, the first step is to fork a repo. <br><br>
+ - when you want to work on other's GitHub project, the first step is to fork a repo. <br><br>
  <img src="img/fork.png " width="750" /><br>

   - Once there click on the Fork button in the top-right corner.
 This creates a new copy of repo under your Github user account.
  - Clone this Github repo.
-Open up the GitBash/Command Line and type in:
+Open up the GitBash/Command Line and type in: <br><br>
- Don't forget to write your guthub user name. <br><br>
 <img src="img/git clone.png" width="750"/><br>
+  - Don't forget to write your guthub user name.
 - cd into the specific directory.
-Now create a branch of the master by pushind the command: git branch < YOUR_USERNAME >  <br><br>
+Now create a branch of the master by pushing the command: git branch < YOUR_USERNAME >  <br><br>
 <img src="img/git branch.png" width="750" /><br>

-- You can now check the branches by pushing in the comand: git branch. <br><br>
-You will see the Master Branch and another branch with your username.
+- You can now check the branches by pushing in the comand: git branch.
+You will see the Master Branch and another branch with your username. <br><br>

 - Switch to Development Branch.
 Never develop on Master Branch.
 Push in the command: git checkout < YOURUSERNAME >.  <br><br>
 <img src="img/git checkout.png" width="750"/><br>